Review 24: Toy Story

 When Buzz finds Woody the two fight and get left behind at a petrol station and then end up at Andy's next door neighbor Sid (Erik von Detten) who likes to torture toys.
 Woody and Buzz must escape from Sid and along the way a friendship builds between them.

-Director John Lasseter's animation direction is beautiful fluid throughout the film, the animation is astonishing, the Character Design is sensational, they design so many toys of all different sizes and shapes, I've got to ask how many kids actually went to shops and bought them as actual toys?
+Director John Lasseter's animation direction is beautiful fluid throughout the film, the animation is astonishing, things like the movement of toy soldiers, the lighting the scratches on Sid’s desk, the shinny aluminium surface of air ducts and rogue texture of the road, It’s this kind of detail that John Lasseter and his team live for. the Character Design is sensational, they design so many toys of all different sizes and shapes, I've got to ask how many kids actually went to shops and bought them as actual toys?

 The production design is breathtaking, creating so many small spaces and the toys community, the humor is memorable and quotable, there are great moments of intensity as well as some imense action set pieces, the score and songs by Randy Newman are masterful and memorable and the ending is hilarious.

 Woody is an old soul which is understandable given that he's a 50's pull string doll.
-He's been Andy's favourite toy since Kindergarten according to Mr. Potato Head and has grown just as attached to Andy as Andy has to Woody and he wouldn't want it any other way which makes his jealousy of Buzz feel completely natural as he feels threatened by Buzz's cool factor.
+He's been Andy's favourite toy since Kindergarten according to Mr. Potato Head and has grown just as attached to Andy as Andy has to Woody and he wouldn't want it any other way which makes his jealousy of Buzz feel completely natural as he feels threatened by Buzz's cool factor and that he’ll take his place as the top toy.
+"Why would Andy want to play with me when he's got you."
+Woody confesses to Buzz.

 The Anonymous Critic